-7. Prepayment Refund.
+8. Prepayment Refund.
 Transco and Shipper agree that any prepayment submitted by Shipper for service under Cornerstone plus any interest that accrues on the prepayment amount (any interest on the prepayment amount calculated hereunder shall be at the interest rate set forth in the billing and payment provisions of the General Terms and Conditions of Transco's FERC Gas Tariff) prior to the in-service date of the project will be applied to Shipper's reservation charges due for the first month of firm transportation service under the project.
 In the event that service commences on a date other than the first day of the month, the reservation charge will be prorated and the prepayment plus accrued interest will be applied to such prorated reservation charge.
-In the event either Party terminates this Precedent Agreement pursuant to Paragraph 5 above, Transco shall refund Shipper's prepayment plus accrued interest.
+In the event either Party terminates this Precedent Agreement pursuant to Paragraph 5or 6 above, Transco shall refund Shipper's prepayment plus accrued interest.

-8. RemediesShipper recognizes that Transco will be required to incur material expenses to construct the Cornerstone facilities by a proposed in-service date of May 2004 In the event that Shipper fails to perform its obligations under this Precedent Agreement or terminates this Precedent Agreement in a manner inconsistent with Paragraph 5 above, Transco shall have the right to retain Shipper prepayment (plus accrued interest) made in accordance with Shipper's request for firm transportation service under Cornerstone and to seek any other legal remedies available to Transco
+9. Remedies.
+Shipper recognizes that Transco will be required to incur material expenses to construct the Cornerstone facilities by a proposed in-service date of May 1, 2004 In the event that Shipper fails to perform its obligations under this Precedent Agreement or terminates this Precedent Agreement in a manner inconsistent with Paragraph 5 or 6 above, Transco shall have the right to retain Shipper prepayment (plus accrued interest) made in accordance with Shipper's request for firm transportation service under Cornerstone and to seek any other legal remedies available to Transco

-9. Notices.
+10. Notices.
 Any notices hereunder shall be in writing and shall be addressed as follows: